 Prison video surveillance did not capture the killing but did show four inmates walking toward Bulger’s cell early that morning, then waking back soon after, with their clothing apparently stained.
 When guards found Bulger’s body, they noted bloodstains in the cell appeared to have been mopped.

 Immediate suspicion focused on two inmates originally from Massachusetts with reason to dislike Bulger.
 One is Fotios “Freddy” Geas, a 51-year-old man who had worked as an organized crime hitman and frequently voiced his hatred of informers.
 The other is Paul DeCologero, a member of a Massachusetts North Shore crime gang run by his uncle.
-Both of these inmates are serving life sentences at Hazelton for murders in Massachusetts.
+Both of these inmates are serving life sentences at the high-security USP Hazelton for murders in Massachusetts.